You’ll be at an increased risk of getting an infection as your immune system recovers, which can take up to a year or longer.

 We’ve all had little niggles that should have been checked out by a doctor or dentist, only for them to be forgotten about in our busy lives.
 Unfortunately, if problems happen they are unlikely to go away by themselves and will get worse if left untreated.

 You should have been given the contact details of a doctor or nurse in your medical team who you can talk to.
-You can also visit your GP, but if things happen very quickly, you should go straight to A&E. There is a risk of your body’s immune response also causing damage to other parts of your body.
+You can also visit your GP, but if things happen very quickly, you should go straight to the nearest hospital A&E department.
+There is a risk of your body’s immune response also causing damage to other parts of your body.
 This is known as sepsis and if it occurs, you will need immediate medical treatment.
 This could include intravenous antibodies delivered via a drip directly into your blood stream.

 The NHS website has lots of useful information on sepsis and how it’s treated.